logux/client/README.md

 ### Add Credentials to Client

-You should use right token to authenticate current user in Logux server.
+You should use secret token to authenticate current user in Logux server.

 We suggest to add special `token` column to users table and fill it with random strings.

-When user will ask `index.html` from your app, HTTP server could add `<meta>` with token.
-Also server could add `<meta>` with Logux server URL.
+When user will ask `index.html` from your app, HTTP server could add `<meta>` tags with token and Logux server URL.

 ```html
 <meta name="token" content="<%= user.token %>" />